FOR IMMEDIATE RELEASE

 Smith added, “The United States must recognize the struggle of nations currently held captive by communist tyranny.
 We must recommit to fighting against military occupation, political oppression, communist expansion, and totalitarian brutality—and defend our American ideals of freedom and justice.
 This is in our national interest.”

-For more information or to schedule an interview with Marion Smith, VOC Executive Director, please contact Ayla at [email protected] 202.629.9500.
+For more information or to schedule an interview with Marion Smith, VOC Executive Director, please contact Ayla at [email protected] or 202.629.9500.